ajc5/ipa-speech-face/README.md

 Try it at http://ajc5.github.io/speech-face!

 Speech Face lets you generate speech sounds by setting the positions of the speech organs like you would do in real speech.
-It is based on the [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet) (International Phonetic Alphabet) and it is useful for learning  pronunciation.
+It is a visual representation of the [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet) (International Phonetic Alphabet) chart and is designed to help in learning pronunciation.

 Uses:
 - pronounce language sounds by viewing speech organ positions rather than reading transliterated approximations